 The Kite Trust and its hard work support the well-being and creativity of LGBTQ+ young people in Cambridgeshire, Peterborough and surrounding areas through information, support and groups.
 They build inclusive communities to tackle inequalities through consultancy, training and education.
 With free one-to-one support to LGBTQ+ young people (aged 30 or under) available it’s a wonderful charity.
 They are flexible in the way they provide support and they work with you in order to support you the best way they can.
-Their support groups are accessible to all and can be in used in numerous different formats face-to-face, over the phone, by text or via a video call platform.
+Their support groups are accessible to all and can be used in numerous different formats face-to-face, over the phone, by text or via a video call platform.
 They also run support social groups for you to get involved in fun activities, make friends from the local LGBTQ+ community, and discuss things relevant to you.
 It’s a safe and encouraging space for you to be yourself!

 Their Mission: Outreach youth is committed to enabling Lesbian, Gay, Bisexual, Trans*, Queer and Questioning (LGBT*Q+) young people and their peers, to realise their unique potential and to take a positive role in society, through their involvement and participation in social and informal education youth work opportunities.

-Outreach Youth UK have a dedicated team of people who are experienced in LGBTQ+ mental health.
+Outreach Youth UK has a dedicated team of people who are experienced in LGBTQ+ mental health.
 They provide young people with the opportunity to meet other LGBTQ+ young people, make new friends, take part in activities and most of all have fun!
 They provide a safe and accepting environment where you can be yourself amongst other people who understand the struggles of mental health.
-Their experienced LGBTQ+ Youth Worker can also help you with anything from coming out, transitioning and relationships to finding a job, dealing with school and your sexual health too.
+Their experienced LGBTQ+ Youth Workers can also help you with anything from coming out, transitioning and relationships to finding a job, dealing with school, and your sexual health too.
 They’re a friendly ear to talk to if you need it!